 - Cayenne pepper: For extra heat!!!

-How do you make deep fried jalapeno popper deviled eggs? (+ tips)
+How to make deep-fried jalapeno popper deviled eggs (+ tips)

 Preheat your oven to 400 degrees.
 Line a sheet pan with tin foil and place the bacon strips upon it.
 Bake for 10-15 minutes or until crispy.

 Add six eggs to a saucepan and cover with water.
 The water level should be at least one inch above the eggs.
 Bring water to boil, remove from heat, and cover with a lid.
 Allow eggs to sit in the hot water for 12-15 minutes.
 Do not remove the lid during this time.

 Meanwhile, heat oil to 350 degrees in a cast-iron pot or deep fat fryer.
 Oil should be at least three inches deep.

 Remove the bacon from the oven.

 Transfer to a paper towel-lined surface to absorb excess oil.

 Remove the eggs from the water and transfer them to a bowl of ice water or run them under cold water until cool.
 Peel the eggs then cut them in half lengthwise.
 Remove the yolks and transfer them to a small bowl.
 Mash the yolks with a fork and add cream cheese, sour cream, pickled jalapeno juice, Dijon mustard, and onion powder.
 Stir until fully combined and smooth.

 Cut each bacon strip into six pieces uniform in size.
 Slice the jalapeno.
 You may leave the seeds and membranes or choose to remove them depending on your desired level of spiciness.